-Houston Bowery Wall: The full history of the iconic Street Art Wall!2 July 2019
+Houston Bowery Wall: Full history of the iconic New-York Street Art Wall!2 July 2019

 I’m going in this article tells you the whole story of this famous wall that has experienced many twists!

 Birth of a legend: Keith Haring invested the Bowery Wall!

 Before 1982; this wall was already decorated with graffiti of all kinds; but the legend really began that year when Keith Haring appropriated the entire wall by making a giant mural.
 He was the first to paint a giant wall in New York.
 A fresco that has remained without any degradation for several years!

 In 1984 the real estate company Goldman Properties acquired this funny piece of wall and left the mural of Haring intact for a few months.
 Obviously a few months later; the fresco disappeared from the wall and for two decades it was ads that adorned it.
 Advertisements that were systematically tagged!

 In 2008, Tony Goldman, an honorary member of Goldman Properties, and a great art lover teamed up with his friend Jeffrey Deitch – curator, collector and merchant – to revive this iconic wall and give it back to artists.
 They launch a program by selecting artists from around the world who will succeed and make this wall the best known in the world.

 To start this project in style, they team up with the Keith Haring Foundation and commission Gotham Scenic to recreate Keith Haring’s original wall.
 Wall to be inaugurated for the 50th anniversary of the artist in 2008.